data-apis/scipy-2023-presentation/paper.rst

 The Python array API standard specifies standardized APIs and behaviors for array and tensor objects and operations.

 ..
-TODO: we should rework the following to be more high level.
+TODO (athan): we should rework the following to be more high level.
 E.g., the standard is comprised of an array object, array-aware functions, an interchange protocol, and optional extensions.
 We don't need to say fft and linalg, as there may be more extensions in the future.

 Core to the array standard is the array object, which represents an n-dimensional collection of objects of a